SixArm/consulting-agreement/README.md

 protect, and defend consultant and its subcontractors from any claim, suit, penalty, tax, or tariff arising from Consultee's exercise of Internet electronic commerce.

+### Debarment

+Parties warrant and represent that they have never been, are not currently, and, during the term of this Agreement, will not become Debarred.

 ## 7. Mutual Resolution